 By Traeger Kitchen

 The name says it all.
 This salmon recipe takes traditional smoked salmon one step beyond its natural deliciousness by incorporating a sweet and savory rub.
-The rub offers a mild flavoring that pairs well with the smokiness of the salmon.
-Serve in salads, on bagels, or even on its own.
+The rub offers a mild flavoring that pairs well with the smokiness of the salmon in salads, on bagels or even eaten plain.

 |1||(3-4 lb) salmon side, cut into 2 fillets|